module-federation/aegis-host/README.md

 ### Serverless

-Aegis can also run as a serverless function.
+Alternatively, Aegis can run as a serverless function.
 It's rated for AWS.
 Support can be extended to other platforms and vendors by writing a message parser that simply amaps the input and output to request and response objects, indicating the HTTP method.
 See /adapters/serverless/parsers

 ### Authorization